 - ALL A7 Products: Bar Grip Shirts, Gymwear & Lifting Gear

 Shipping Information & Overseas Ordering

-I've got feedback from some folks wanting to know more about shipping costs and overseas ordering.
-I spoke to owner of A7 and here's the points he made:
+I’ve got feedback from some folks wanting to know more about shipping costs and overseas ordering.
+I spoke to the owner of A7 and here are the points he made:

 - The main site (A7.co) ships mostly to just the USA and Canada.
 (NOTE: There are exceptions – see the last bullet point!)

 - USA shipping under $100 is $4.95 per order.
 It is free for orders over $100.